hdmax2 application

 m = mediators_top10)

-The function estimate_effect use mediation::mediate function to obtain several effects estimation with uncertainty:
+function to obtain several effects

-• ACME Average Causal Mediation Effect: corresponding to the indirect effect
+- ACME Average Causal Mediation Effect: corresponding to the indirect effect

 # For first exposure variable